 Snake Plant Light Preferences

-This hardy plant can thrive in any room with nearly any type of lighting.
+This hardy plant can thrive in any room (including bedrooms) with nearly any type of lighting.
 But, since they act as air purifiers, snake plants make a great addition to a bedroom or home office.

 How to Care for Snake Plants